Rafaël Harvey-Pinard

-Rafaël Harvey-Pinard (born January 6, 1999) is a Canadian professional ice hockey winger for the Wilkes-Barre/Scranton Penguins of the American Hockey League (AHL) while under contract to the Pittsburgh Penguins of the National Hockey League (NHL).
+Rafaël Harvey-Pinard (born January 6, 1999) is a Canadian professional ice hockey winger for the Wilkes-Barre/Scranton Penguins of the American Hockey League (AHL).
 He was selected in the seventh round, 201st overall, by the Montreal Canadiens in the 2019 NHL entry draft.

 Playing career

 Junior

 Harvey-Pinard first played midget hockey in his native Quebec, with the Jonquière Élites of the Quebec Junior AAA Hockey League (QMAAA) from 2014 to 2016.
 Showing early promise with the Élites, he was taken in the eighth round of the 2015 Quebec Major Junior Hockey League (QMJHL) draft by the Rouyn-Noranda Huskies.
 Despite his late selection, he had impressed the scouting staff of Rouyn-Noranda, who described him as "something like a first-round or second-round pick" in value.

 Going overlooked in both the 2017 and 2018 iterations of the NHL entry draft, he was invited by the Vegas Golden Knights to attend their 2018 fall training camp, where he drew encouragement from Vegas star Jonathan Marchessault, an undrafted player of similarly short stature.
 In his third and fourth seasons in the QMJHL, Harvey-Pinard served as team captain of the Huskies.
 In the 2018–19 season, he led them in a historic year that included a 25-game winning streak and saw them win both the President's Cup as league champions and Memorial Cup as national champions of the Canadian Hockey League (CHL).
 Collectively, Harvey-Pinard registered 40 goals and 45 assists during the regular season, and 20 points in 27 playoff games, almost half of those coming in the final round against the Halifax Mooseheads, including a hat-trick and two multi-goal games.
 Despite his successes that year, he was not optimistic about being picked in the 2019 NHL entry draft and did not travel to Vancouver to attend in person.
 He was ultimately selected by the Montreal Canadiens in the seventh round, 201st overall.

 After being deemed to have excelled at his first Canadiens rookie camp, he was sent back to the QMJHL.
 Rouyn-Noranda traded Harvey-Pinard to the Chicoutimi Saguenéens in advance of the 2019–20 season, and he was immediately named team captain.
 Chicoutimi proved to be one of the best teams in the league, with Harvey-Pinard recording 34 goals and 44 assists in 62 games.
 However, the onset of the COVID-19 pandemic led to the remainder of the season being cancelled, and both the President's Cup playoffs and the Memorial Cup tournament were not held as a result.
 At the time of the cancellation, the Saguenéens were third across QMJHL league standings.